 Fracking Rules Passed

-Democratic Senator Fran Pavley of Agoura Hills authored the bill which would require drillers to get permits, disclose the chemicals that are used during fracking and notify nearby landowners before they begin work.
-The bill would also require state environmental officials to complete a study evaluating potential risks.
-The technique involves injecting water, sand and chemicals into deep rock formations to release oil or natural gas.
+The measure from Democratic Senator Fran Pavley of Agoura Hills requires drillers to disclose the chemicals they use and acquire permits before they use hydraulic fracturing.
+That process involves injecting water, sand and chemicals into deep rock formations to release oil or natural gas.

 Written by Tracey Petersen